ULHPC/dotfiles/README.md

      $> make upgrade

-## Uninstalling / Removing Falkor's dotfile
+## Uninstalling / Removing the ULHPC dotfiles

 You can use `install.sh --delete` to remove the ULHPC dotfiles.